-Developing Balanced Travels (DBT) is a skill that Joshua has used in some difficult life conversations.
+Dialectical Behavioral Therapy (DBT) is a skill that Joshua has used in some difficult life conversations.
 It helped him realize he doesn’t always have to make others happy.

 The program has moved him to start giving motivational speeches, his first one being at his 10-year high school reunion.
 He wants to give speeches to kids, teaching them that they are not alone.